HLouLusk/Hooray/README.md

 What is your app?
 Brief description in a couple of sentences.

-It is a website for a software agency startup for two friends.
-It should be aesthetically pleasing with great UI/UX.
-It should have strong calls to action for engaging with the company's products and services.
+"Hooray" is a website designed for a software agency startup, envisioned by two friends.
+It aims to provide a visually appealing platform with exceptional UI/UX, focusing on strong calls to action for engaging with the company's products and services.

 ### Problem

 Why is your app needed?
 Background information around any pain points or other reasons.

-My friends have very busy lifestyles, and I would like to help them acheive their goals with this startup.
-They haven't found the time to build this website for themselves yet.
-I will be seeking user stories from them for this capstone project.
+The need for this app arises from the busy schedules of the founders, who have not yet had the time to develop their website.
+Additionally, the project aims to address the challenge of the software engineering field being dominated by senior developers, by offering opportunities to upcoming talented developers.
 ### User Profile

 Who will use your app?
 How will they use it?
 Any special considerations that your app must take into account.

-The app is for businesses or individuals interested nearshoring IT workers for their web and software applications.
+The target users of the app are businesses or individuals interested in nearshoring IT workers for their web and software applications.
+The app should cater to their needs with a user-friendly interface.

 ### Features

 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

-Landing Page:

-There needs to be a page that describes the services in depth that connects the user to the get in touch page.
-This page should include animations, and visually captivating design to show off my friend's talents and capabilities.

-Contact Form:
+Landing Page: A visually captivating page describing the services offered, with animations and strong calls to action.

-There will also be a contact form to get in touch with my friends and inquire about services and prices.
-It will create an email and send the message to them?
+Contact Form: An inquiry form enabling users to get in touch with the founders and inquire about services and prices.

-Our Work:
-There needs to be a page describing and displaying their past work.
-This page should be clean, clear and easy to navigate with great visuals.
+Our Work: A page showcasing the agency's past work with clear navigation and compelling visuals.

 ## Implementation